-The Coronavirus is going viral all over the globe.
-With more than 81,000 confirmed cases worldwide, the public is paranoid of the sudden dangerous disease, and scientists are keeping careful watch of the spread of COVID-19, aka the coronavirus.
+The Coronavirus pandemic is going viral all over the globe.
+With more than 2.1 million confirmed cases worldwide, the public is paranoid of the sudden dangerous disease, and scientists are keeping careful watch of the spread of COVID-19, aka the coronavirus.

 The coronavirus is not a new virus.
 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases.
 A novel coronavirus (nCov) is a new strain that has been identified in humans.
 This iteration of the virus, COVID-19, has been traced to originating in bats, and it’s origin is Wuhan, China.

-As of Feb.
-26, there have been at least 2,770 deaths due to the disease since Jan.
+As of April 15, there have been at least 133 thousand deaths due to the disease since Jan.
 2020 (according to the World Health Organization).
-Majority of the deaths have been focused in mainland China.
+Majority of the deaths had been focused in mainland China.
 Due to the Lunar New Year, there had been a lot of travel in and out of China around the time the virus began spreading.
 This may be a reason the virus spread quickly worldwide.

-At least 37 total countries have seen confirmed cases of COVID-19.
-In the U.S., there have been 57 recorded cases as of Feb 26.
+At least 190 total countries have seen confirmed cases of COVID-19.
+In the U.S., there have been over 650,000 recorded cases as of Apr 16.
+The U.S. now has reached the most total cases of COVID-19 in the world in any country, hitting over 636 thousand.

 In southern California, there has been the first case of a “community spread” virus in the US, meaning the sick person had not been anywhere known to have the virus, and had not been in contact with anyone who had the virus.